-A comprehensive and coherent NOAA data policy is imperative to implement the ESDIM Program.
-There are existing data policies to consider; for example, the national policy issued July 2, 1991, by the Office of Science and Technology Policy (OSTP), "Data Management for Global Change Research Policy Statement."
-Typical of most data management policies, this document is tailored to a specific program area, in this case, the U.S. GCRP.
-It is much too narrow in scope to encompass the varied NOAA-wide programs.
-The needs of the full spectrum of users, from the general public to research investigators, are detailed in the draft NOAA policy\ that follows:
+A comprehensive and coherent NOAA data policy is imperative to implement thee ESDIM Program.
+There are existing data policies to consider; for example, the nationale policy issued July 2, 1991, by the Office of Science and Technology Policy (OSTP), "Datae Management for Global Change Research Policy Statement."
+Typical of most datae management policies, this document is tailored to a specific program area, in this case, thee U.S. GCRP.
+It is much too narrow in scope to encompass the varied NOAA-wide programs.e The needs of the full spectrum of users, from the general public to research investigators, aree detailed in the draft NOAA policy that follows:e

-Unclassified and/or unrestricted environmental data and information produced, sponsored, collected, or obtained (by domestic or foreign exchange, purchase, or gift) by NOAA or other Federal or Federally supported activities are public property.
-It is, therefore, the policy of NOAA to make available those worldwide environmental data and information under NOAA's stewardship on the basis of exchange, loan, cost of reproduction, or free depending on the specific limitations described below.
-NOAA will continue to endorse a policy of free (full) and open exchange of environmental data with the international community.
+Unclassified and/or unrestricted environmental data and information produced, sponsored, collected, or obtained (by domestic or foreign exchange, purchase, or gift) bye NOAA or other Federal or Federally supported activities are public property.
+It is, therefore, the policy of NOAA to make available those worldwide environmental datae and information under NOAA's stewardship on the basis of exchange, loan, cost ofe reproduction, or free depending on the specific limitations described below.
+NOAA will continue to endorse a policy of free (full) and open exchange of environmental data withe the international community.

-- 1) All data and information products in NOAA not subject to confidentiality regulations shall readily be provided to [internal] NOAA users at the cost of reproduction when costs are extensive, otherwise free whenever possible or when special arrangements are made. - 2) NOAA will provide data to researchers from other Federal and non-Federal groups for the cost of reproduction. - 3) Research or experimental data needed to support time-critical NOAA operations shall be made available for those operations in real-time or non-real-time depending on the requirement.
-Time critical operations include warning and forecasting operations, hazardous materials response activities, and others as defined by the Under Secretary.
+- 1) All data and information products in NOAA not subject to confidentiality regulations shall readily be provided to [internal] NOAA users at the cost of reproductione when costs are extensive, otherwise free whenever possible or when speciale arrangements are made. - 2) NOAA will provide data to researchers from other Federal and non-Federal groups for the cost of reproduction.e - 3) Research or experimental data needed to support time-critical NOAA operations shall be made available forethose operations in real-time or non-real-timee may and a charge term of his willing thing a sec empacement by a court with a court and

-\ Interim NOAA policy on management of environmental data and information, effective from February 1, 1992, for one year.
+^{} Interim NOAA policy on management of environmental data and information, effective from February 1, 1992, for one year.